 - Show Layers (make layer content visible)

-- Select the layer(s) to which you would like to link your object.
+- Select the layer(s) to which you want your Hotspot action to apply.

 - Click .
 Your layer is now linked!